Integrating AI software configurations in your homelab

 addresses: [192.168.10.1, 1.1.1.1]

 Use a reverse proxy such as Traefik or nginx for service routing and certificate management.
 Use port forwarding or hairpin NAT for local testing of public endpoints.
-Keep firewall rules strict on the management VLAN.
+Keep firewall rules tight on the management VLAN.
 Log traffic and rotate logs regularly.

 Implementing AI Software Configurations